aau-claaudia/hpc/docs/index.md

 <div class="grid cards hero" markdown>

--   # Welcome to AAU HPC
+-   # High-performance computing at AAU

-    #### Explore the high-performance computing (HPC) resources available for AAU students and researchers, how they work and what they can be used for in your projects.
+    ##### Explore the high-performance computing (HPC) resources available for AAU students and researchers, how they work and what they can be used for in your projects.

 ![Image title](/assets/img/hero-img.jpg)